 The children were video-recorded on a weekly basis.
-Sessions alternate between predominantly Indonesian with the father, predominantly Italian with the mother, and mixed.
+Sessions alternated between predominantly Indonesian with the father, predominantly Italian with the mother, and mixed.
 For each child, the recordings began at the age of 8 months and stopped when the children were 4 and 6 years respectively.
 In addition, a diary study was conducted, focussing on utterances exhibiting a mixture of Indonesian and Italian forms.
-Topics analysed include the acquisition of negation and the study of mixed forms produced by the bilingual child, the acquisition of Wh-forms and of temporal markers.
+Topics analysed included the acquisition of negation and the study of mixed forms produced by the bilingual child, the acquisition of Wh-forms and of temporal markers.

 Further, the acquisition of bilingualism by Ramzi was studied.
 Although both parents of Ramzi are natives of East Java, his mother spoke to him in Indonesian while his father spoke to him in Javanese.
 The child was video-recorded on a weekly basis.